-“Moving On” unveils how the new Scottish Currency deals with these anomalies and provides for an entirely new approach to the financing of public investment and personal pensions.
+“Moving On” (now in its second edition 2020) unveils how the new Scottish Currency deals with these anomalies and provides for an entirely new approach to the financing of public investment and personal pensions.

 Start by putting aside all your preconceptions about national debt, interest rates, financial markets and scaremongering politicians - none of us were born shackled to these man-made devices.
 They are simply not relevant when starting from scratch.